 Discussion

 We have shown that temperature affects body growth rates of fishes differently depending on their body mass, through 1) small changes in the mass-scaling exponent 2) clear declines in optimum growth temperatures with body size.
-These results mean that the smaller individuals within a population may benefit more in terms of faster growth rates with warming, but this potential to capitalize from warming declines with body size.
+These results mean that smaller individuals within a population may benefit more in terms of faster growth rates with, but this potential to capitalize on warming declines with body size.